Flutterwave: History

-In December 2021, Flutterwave launched Send, an African-focused remittances service, and immediately appointed Nigerian Grammy Award-winning international musician, Ayodeji Ibrahim Balogun, popularly known as Wizkid as its global ambassador to further push the company's brand among the Africans in the diaspora.
+In December 2021, Flutterwave launched Send App, an African-focused remittances service that facilitates instant money transfers, and appointed Wizkid as its global ambassador to further push the company's brand among the Africans in the diaspora.
+Send App is now available in 29 states in the U.S. and is expected to expand to all 50 states.

-In January 2022, Flutterwave partnered AfroSport Network to broadcast the 2021 Africa Cup of Nations free-to-air from 9 January 2022 to 6 February 2022.
+In January 2022, Flutterwave partnered with AfroSport Network to broadcast the 2021 Africa Cup of Nations free-to-air from 9 January 2022 to 6 February 2022.

+In 2024, Flutterwave announce several developments.
+In April, the company announced plans for an Initial public offering.
+That same month, Flutterwave's CEO, Olugbenga Agboola, was named vice chair of the U.S. Chamber of Commerce's US-Africa Business Center board of directors.
+In June, Flutterwave partnered with Nigeria’s Economic and Financial Crimes Commission (EFCC) to establish and lead a state-of-the-art Cybercrime Research Center.
+Following this, in July, Flutterwave joined the prestigious Milken Institute’s Africa Leaders Business Council.
+In August, Flutterwave expanded its digital payment services with a license in Ghana, marking the 34th African country where it holds a license.

+Awards and recognitions

+Flutterwave has been recognized as one of the most innovative fintech companies globally, receiving numerous awards and accolades for its contributions to digital payment solutions, including ‘Fintech of the Year’ at the African Banker Awards in 2024.
+In March 2024, Flutterwave was named one of the most innovative companies in the Europe, Middle East, and Asia category in the 2024 Fast Company’s Most Innovative Companies list.
+In May 2024, Flutterwave was named to the 12th annual CNBC Disruptor 50 list, highlighting its rapid growth and successful funding rounds from prominent venture capital firms such as Tiger Global Management and Salesforce Ventures.

+Flutterwave was named to the 2024 CNBC Disruptor 50 list.
+That same year, CNBC and Statista included Flutterwave in the top 250 fintech companies in the world for the first time in 2024.

-Digital Store
+Digital store

 At the peak of the COVID-19 pandemic, Flutterwave built a digital store to help medium and small-scale businesses that were badly impacted by the global lockdown to display their products for market online.
-The store became a turnaround for these businesses that are mainly without digital footprints or without the means to integrate payment into their webpage.
 Over 20,000 businesses enrolled on the store for free through a campaign called "keeping the lights on".

-Switching License
+Switching license

 On September 1, 2022, Bloomberg reported that the Central Bank of Nigeria had granted Flutterwave the country's highest payment processing license, which allows it to process transactions between banks and cards without intermediaries.
 The switching processing license grants Flutterwave autonomy across the payments ecosystem value chain.
 This includes processing funds transfers between banks and fintechs, as well as participating in agency banking and other payment services.

 Controversy

-Kenya Licensing

-Kenyan central bank Governor Patrick Njoroge disclosed on July 28, 2022, after the Monetary Policy Committee meeting, that Flutterwave and Chipper have not been granted a licence to operate in the country.
-The clarification of Patrick followed an initial ruling by a Kenyan High Court on July 6, 2022, which froze all assets and accounts of Flutterwave in the country.

-Flutterwave, in an official response, disclosed that it submitted applications for licensing to the central bank of Kenya in 2019 but has not been granted one.

-In February 2023, a Kenyan court released $51.9 million belonging to Flutterwave after the Asset Recovery Agency of Kenya withdrew its case against the startup.